Michigan Lady Bird Deed

 A Lady Bird Deed will not increase your property taxes because it does not uncap your property tax.
 This is because you still own the property until your death.
 Since there is no transfer until your death, your property tax is not uncapped.
 Similarly, you will not lose your homestead exemption from using a Lady Bird Deed.

-Using a Lady Bird Deed can help prevent your heirs from having to go to probate.
+Using a Lady Bird Deed can help prevent your heirs from having to go to court and incurring the added expense of hiring a probate attorney.
 Probate is a court supervised process which transfers title of your assets to your heirs.
 Probate is time consuming, cumbersome and can cost your heirs thousands of dollars.
-For more, see our Guide to Probate in Michigan.
 A Lady Bird Deed is one way to avoid probate and the associated headaches.

 A Lady Bird Deed can be an extremely effective way to pass real property to the heirs of a Medicaid recipient.
 Using a Lady Bird Deed is not considered a Medicaid divestment.
 Further, you will not lose your home exemption for using a Lady Bird Deed.

-Michigan’s Medicaid Recovery or Estate Recovery Laws allow the State of Michigan to collect against the probate estate of a Medicaid recipient for money paid on his or her behalf.
-You can take steps to prevent estate recovery by preventing your property from going through probate.
+Michigan’s Medicaid Recovery allows the State of Michigan to collect against the assets of a Medicaid recipient for money paid on his or her behalf.
+Currently, however, the state can only seek reimbursement from assets that go through probate.
+You can take steps to prevent medicaid recovery by preventing your property from going through probate.
 This includes using a Lady Bird Deed.

 Do I Need A Lady Bird Deed In Michigan?

-A Lady Bird Deed is an incredibly effective tool for estate planning.
+A Lady Bird Deed is an incredibly effective tool to avoid probate.
 This is particularly true given their relative ease and low cost.
-Lady Bird Deeds do, however, have drawbacks.
-They are not a one size fits all solution to everyone’s estate planning needs.
-Determining whether or not you need a Lady Bird Deed would require a comprehensive review of your estate by a qualified estate planning attorney.
+They do, however, have drawbacks.
+They are not a one size fits all solution to everyone’s planning needs.
+Determining whether or not you need a Lady Bird Deed would require a comprehensive review of your situation by a qualified attorney.

 Cost of a Lady Bird Deed

-The cost of a Lady Bird Deed in Michigan is very reasonable given how effective it can be as an estate planning tool in the right situation.
-The fee to prepare a Lady Bird Deed can range greatly.
+The cost of a Lady Bird Deed in Michigan is very reasonable given how effective it can be as a planning tool in the right situation.
+The fee to prepare one can range greatly.
 Ordinarily, however, it should only cost a few hundred dollars.
 This price typically includes the time spent researching your deed, preparing the Lady Bird Deed, and the time spent to sign and record the deed.
 Your county will charge a recording fee to record the deed.
 The fee in Michigan is typically $30.00.

 Lady Bird Deed vs Revocable Trust

-The goal of most estate plans is to avoid probate, reduce estate and income taxes, provide protection for a spouse or children, and provide for disability planning.
-The comparison of revocable trusts and Lady Bird Deeds largely depends on your respective estate planning goals.
+The goal of most people is to avoid probate, reduce taxes, provide protection for a spouse or children, and provide for disability planning.
+The comparison of revocable trusts and Lady Bird Deeds largely depends on your respective goals.
 If your goals can be accomplished using a simple Lady Bird Deed, then it may be the best option for you.
-If your estate planning goals cannot be accomplished using a Lady Bird Deed, then you must consider the use of a revocable trust, along with other estate planning techniques.
+If your goals cannot be accomplished using a Lady Bird Deed, then you must consider the use of a revocable trust or other documents.

 Lady Bird Deed Lawyer

 Would you like to learn more about Michigan Lady Bird Deeds?
 At Atlas Law, PLC, we can help you determine if a Lady Bird Deed is right for you!
 Our Michigan office serves all of Michigan, Novi, Northville, Plymouth, Canton, Salem Livonia, Farmington, Farmington Hills, West Bloomfield and more.
-If you have a question about Lady Bird Deeds or need assistance with your estate plan call us now.
+If you have a question about Lady Bird Deeds call us now.

 We offer free consultations.
 Call today (248) 773-5555